Geoffrey Pyke: First World War

 At the outbreak of the First World War, Pyke quit his studies to become a war correspondent.
-He persuaded the editor of the Daily Chronicle to send him to Berlin using the passport obtained from an American sailor by travelling via Denmark.
-In Germany, he conversed with local Germans, and eavesdropped on other people's conversations, witnessing the mobilisation of Germans for war with Russia.
+He persuaded the editor of the Daily Chronicle to send him to Berlin.
+He used the passport obtained from an American sailor by travelling via Denmark.
+In Germany, he conversed with local Germans, and eavesdropped on other people's conversations, witnessing the mobilisation of Germans for war with the Russian Empire.

 In early October, 1914, after six days in Germany, Pyke was arrested in his bed-sitting room, and was taken away leaving a letter written in English on his desk.
 Confined to a small cell in solitary confinement, he believed that he might not be executed after all; remarking that "the German government was not going to waste 4d on my keep if it was going to be faced with burial expenses on the fifth day".
 During captivity, he reflected on hunger:

 During confinement, Pyke longed for books, writing material and socialising.
 When allowed out for exercise, he moved around the yard and exchanged words with other inmates.
 He pieced together poems from memory – If by Rudyard Kipling and Jabberwocky by Lewis Carroll – and recited them loudly in the darkness.
 During this time, Pyke questioned his sanity.

 In January 1915, he was transferred to another prison where he was able to mix with other prisoners and buy newspapers, learning that thousands of foreigners had passed through this prison for a period of quarantine before being transferred to the internment camp at Ruhleben.
 Five days later, he was transferred to a third prison in Moabit, and then to the internment camp at Ruhleben.

 At Ruhleben, Pyke met fellow graduates from Oxford and Cambridge.
 They supplied him with extra clothes, food, books and other amenities.
 Pyke soon became ill and he nearly died of double pneumonia and food poisoning, but recovered in summer.
 Despite illness, he thought about the possibility of escape and repeatedly questioned fellow inmates.
 Most were pessimistic about escape, but an Englishman, Edward Falk, agreed despite the low success rate of other attempts.
 Pyke compiled statistical data on previous escapes, and together with Falk, made a decision to escape, following a regime of calisthenic exercise to prepare.
 On the afternoon of 9 July 1915, Pyke and Falk crept into a hut and hid under tennis nets, using glare from the sunset to blind the patrolling guard.
 Successful, they waited until dark and climbed over the perimeter fences.